peteoheat/PiFace/README.md

 7. Raspberry Pi Camera lens (the 6mm one) https://thepihut.com/products/raspberry-pi-high-quality-camera-lens

 # Software used.
 This first iteration of PiFace uses Dlib, the face-recognition project from Adam Geitgey, OpenCV and Image Utils.
+In addition to this, you will need
+1. An image to display as the desktop background that in my video looks like the bank vault in it's closed state.
+2. A video to be played for the 'Access Denied'
+3. A video to be played for the 'Access Granted'.
+All of the videos in my project were licensed from Pond5 specifically for my project.
+I therefore, cannot distribute them with the code for the project.
+I licensed 3 different videos and then edited them together to get the desired results.

 # Installation
 Setup a fresh SD card with Raspbian bullseye desktop64bit.
 These instructions do not detail how to do that, I assume you know already.